geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 That definition might be wrong.
 And I don't know if we're distinguishing overwritten completely versus not overwritten at all, but we definitely know that from the compute.
 My problem with this way of doing it is it depends on really state that's completely arbitrary, when all of this state can be determined from what the computation is itself.
-You shouldn't be asking the question what...
+You shouldn't be asking the question what..
 Yeah, you shouldn't be asking the question, what buffers are allocated?
 You should be asking the question, what bytes are being read from that are not written to by me, or being read to before they're written to by me?